codemanas/simple-poup-block-docs/docs/template.md

 Hover your mouse over any of the available templates and click, the template will be auto inserted for the Popup.
 You can also choose the **Start from scratch** option to create a completely unique design.

+    Note: Please be aware that there is a maximum height restriction for the popup, capped at 80vh.